Before Your Carpet Installation

 During Your Carpet Installation

 Plan to be home during the installation.
 It will ensure you can communicate well with your installation team and have any of your questions answered.
 Your carpet padding will be installed first.
-On top of that, your carpet will be installed, using a seam diagram to ensure that placement minimizes the appearance of any and all seams.
+On top of that, your carpet will be installed using a seam diagram to ensure that placement minimizes the appearance of any seams.

-You may want to have discussions about doors and molding in advance, as your installation team will not reinstall molding or trim doors.
+You may want to discuss doors and molding in advance, as your installation team will not reinstall molding or trim doors.
 You’ll want to consider having a professional install your baseboards and trim your doors should the need arise.

 After Your Carpet Installation

 After your carpet is installed, your room will need good ventilation.
-You can help ensure good air flow by opening up windows, turning on fans and taking other steps to air the room out for about 72 hours.
+You can help ensure good air flow by opening windows, turning on fans, and taking other steps to air the room for about 72 hours.
 Your new carpet may “shed” a bit, but frequent vacuuming in the first few days will help.
-Use scissors to trim any loose fibers and begin to enjoy your new flooring!
+Use scissors to trim loose fibers, and enjoy your new flooring!